Car Insurance FAQs

 You may require a Green Card for certain types of trailers.
-Once you give us the registration number of your trailer we will be able to issue a Green Card.
+Please contact us by phone on 028 828 828 or through MyAllianz to give us the registration number of your trailer and we will be able to issue you a Green Card.

 I am going to rent a car in the Republic of Ireland / other EEA country.
 Will I need a Green Card?